-If the boiler is located in a residential garage, per ANSI Z223.1:
+If the boiler is located in a residential garage, it should be installed per the latest edition of the National Fuel Gas Code, ANSI Z223.1, and CGA-B149 Installation Code in Canada.

 - Mount the bottom of the boiler a minimum of 18" above the floor of the garage, to ensure the burner and ignition devices are well off the floor. - Locate or protect the boiler so it cannot be damaged by a moving vehicle.